navit-gps/navit/docs/binfile.rst

 An object is placed inside of a tile using the following approach

-* If the object can fit into one of the 4 top most tiles it is placed in that tile
+* If the object can fit into one of the 4 top tiles it is placed in that tile

 * The 4 sub-tiles are then checked to see if the object will fit inside of any of the four tiles that are contained inside of the sub-tile.
 If so, it is moved down a tile.
 This step is repeated until the object spans 2 or more tiles (or the lowest tile level is reached)